CavHack/Tits/README.md

 Post-Byzantine Fault-Tolerance (Non-interactive zero-knowledge): the genisys oralce is a random oracle which responds to every unique query with a (truly) random response chosen uniformly from its output domain.
 A proof system is thus zero-knowledge if there is a simulator S such that no adversary who can make queries to the random oracle can distinguish from sigma protocols.

+Bernoulli Entropy Coding: The genisys oracle builds a sampler from a Gaussian distribution of arbitrary standard deviations and classifies rejection parameters based on stochastic principles.

+Signature-